Batch function

 Set a dynamic batch window using a variable

 You can also set the length of your batch windows dynamically using a variable.
-You can use any of the data, recipient, actor, or environment variables associated with the workflow run to set your dynamic batch window.
+You can use any of the data, recipient, actor, or environment variables associated with the workflow run to retrieve your dynamic batch window.

 • An ISO-8601 timestamp (e.g. 2022-05-04T20:34:07Z) which must be a datetime in the future

-• A relative duration unit (e.g { "unit": "seconds", "value": 30 })
+• A relative duration (e.g { "unit": "seconds", "value": 30 })

 Please note: an open batch window will never be extended by a subsequent workflow trigger with a different dynamic batch window specified.
 Once a given batch has been opened by a workflow trigger, its window interval is immutable.